Make-School-Courses/EC1000/README.md

 2. [Blog Post Tracker](https://docs.google.com/spreadsheets/d/1a1zEGK7aI7XF5WCA--KaOXYAeZvBRuCBZ6Da2RHwjW8/edit#gid=0)

-Complete your blog posts and post two comments by the end of class time on Thursday (1.45pm).
+Complete your blog posts and post one comment by the end of class time on Thursday (1.45pm, PST).

 Update your url links to your blog posts and comment on the **blog post tracker**(where your classmates can access your blog posts to comment on them) and on **Gradescope** (where I can grade them).
 Please be careful while updating your links on the tracker as to not move/edit/change your other classmates' entry.